Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-It is almost as if everything is a division by zero known as <a href="https://bigthink.com/starts-with-a-bang/singularity-inside-black-hole">the singularity</a>.
+It is almost as if everything is a division by zero known as <a href="https://bigthink.com/starts-with-a-bang/singularity-inside-black-hole" target="_blank">the singularity</a>.

 <br /><br />